jyates/jyates.github.com/_drafts/02-multi-tenancy-sql.md

 At the very edge, Fineo uses the AWS API Gateway to handle all of our authentication and simple access control.
 Each device has an access/secret key pair used to sign requests, while users credential (username/password) are managed via AWS Cognito.

-This outer layer ensures that we don't have un-authorized access.
-We plan to move to an internal authentication serivce as a cost saving measure, but for now, AWS provides a quick and easy way to get going fast.
+This outer layer ensures that we don't have unauthorized access.
+We plan to move to an internal authentication service as a cost saving measure, but for now, AWS provides a quick and easy way to get going fast.

 ## Layer 1: REST Service